stalwart201/processes-do-talk/README.md

+## Overview
+A light weight test implementation of node child processes  using 'fork'.

-# processes-do-talk
+# Processes Do Talk
-A light weight test implementation of node child processes.
-To have better understanding how the parent and child talk to each other.
+To have better understanding how the parent and child talk to each other by creating two child processes for a parent.